Ikram-Maulana/marzen/README.md

 ## Requirements

-- A VPS running Ubuntu 20.04 (or newer) or Debian 11 (or newer), equipped with at least 1GB of RAM and 1 CPU core.
+- A VPS running Debian 11 (or newer) is recommended, but it also supports Ubuntu 20.04 (or newer).
+Ensure your VPS is equipped with at least 1GB of RAM and 1 CPU core.
 - A domain that is already configured to point to your VPS's IP address via Cloudflare.

 ## Installation